PhysicTeacherCode/MSc-project/README.md

 The main goal is to investigate whether the same statistical properties observed in Twitter communities also emerge in the **Bluesky** social network.

+This is the [link](https://drive.google.com/drive/folders/1w2yRyMeoPIUw0AFl0sN3HXia6j4HNqm-?usp=sharing) for data collected so far.

 ---

 ## 📌 Motivation